 MUS 314: MUSICAL FORM AND ANALYSIS.
-A study of musical structure from its basic elements through large composite forms such as the sonata and the symphony.
+This is a study of musical structure from its basic elements through large composite forms such as the sonata and the symphony.
 Analysis and composition projects.
 Offered once per year in alternate years.
 Prerequisite: MUS 214.
 CREDIT: TWO SEMESTER HOURS.

-MUS 315: JUNIOR PIANO RECITAL.
-Guided preparation for the required Junior Piano Recital upon completion of the required Piano Hearing with music faculty.
+MUS 315, 316: JUNIOR PIANO RECITAL.
+This is a guided preparation for the required Junior Piano Recital upon completion of the required Piano Hearing with music faculty.
 One hour of instruction per week and ten hours of practice per week.
 Attendance at bi-monthly Recital Class is required.
-Prerequisite: MUS 115, 116, 215, and 216.
-CREDIT: TWO SEMESTER HOURS.
+Prerequisites: MUS 115, 116, 215, and 216.
+CREDIT: TWO SEMESTER HOURS EACH.